RezaCryptoo/Hyperspace_AI/README.md

 ```

 ### 5️⃣ Enter Your Private Key
-Once the model is selected, you will be asked to enter your private key for connecting to the **Hive network**.
+After selecting the model, you will be asked to enter your private key for connection.

 ```
 Enter your Private Key: